cartopher/automateSanGIS/README.md

         # Modify attribute properties,
         directoryPath = self.directory

-        # Store the current year and month to a variable,
+        # The strftime() method converts a date object in a String
         currentMonth = time.strftime("%Y_%m")

         # Create a new directory (folder) if it does not already exist,